-Study of selected topics in biochemistry through the use of historical and current research articles emphasizing experimental design, data analysis and integration of biochemical information.
+Further study of intermediary metabolism through the use of historical and current research articles.
+Introduction to biophysical methods.
+Emphasis on experimental design, data analysis and integration of biochemical information.
 Laboratory.

-BCM \430.
 Molecular Genetics

 BCM 321 and BIO 204

 Study of the transmission of information at the molecular level and the techniques used in gene analysis.
 Topics include gene structure and function, gene expression, genetic mobility, genomics, transgenics and recombinant DNA methodology.
 Laboratory.